ZubairHasan96/PilotApplicationBackEnd/README.md

 # PilotApplication
-database can be configured in resources => properties.yml currently mySql database is used with 'http://localhost:3307' as a connection string database named 'test' has been used
+Database can be configured in resources => properties.yml.
+Currently mySql database is used with 'http://localhost:3307' as a connection string.
+Database named 'test' has been used